CougarBellinger/FinalProject-GAME351/README.md

 **Known Issues**
 Graveyard Area Bug: The character currently cannot walk into the graveyard.
 This will be addressed in future updates.
-Damage Issue: Only one weapon currently does damage CutScene Issue: Full Project is in Main branch with cutscene that is able to flow into gameplay.
-Working game is in "Working-Branch-2" with ther rest of the features
+Damage Issue: Only one weapon currently does damage CutScene Issue: Camera does not pan around the map

 **How to Play**